 What is macular pucker?

 A macular pucker is scar tissue that has formed on the eye’s macula, located in the center of the eye’s light-sensitive tissue called the retina.
 The macula provides the sharp, central vision we need for reading, driving, and seeing fine detail.
 A macular pucker can cause blurred and distorted central vision.

-However, sometimes when the vitreous pulls away from the retina, there is microscopic damage to the retina’s surface.
+Sometimes when the vitreous pulls away from the retina, there is a small amount of damage to the retina’s surface.
 When this happens, the retina begins a healing process to the damaged area and forms scar tissue, or an epiretinal membrane, on the surface of the retina.
 This scar tissue is firmly attached to the retina surface.
 When the scar tissue contracts, it causes the retina to wrinkle, or pucker, usually without any effect on central vision.
 However, if the scar tissue has formed over the macula, our sharp, central vision becomes blurred and distorted.

 What causes a macular pucker?

 Most macular puckers are related to vitreous detachment, which usually occurs in people over age 50.
 As you age, you are at increased risk for macular pucker.

 A macular pucker can also be triggered by certain eye diseases and disorders, such as a detached retina and inflammation of the eye (uveitis).
 Also, people with diabetes sometimes develop an eye disease called diabetic retinopathy, which can cause a macular pucker.
 A macular pucker can also be caused by trauma from either surgery or an eye injury.

 What are the symptoms of a macular pucker?